aoverholtzer/MultiSceneTest/README.md

    > An archived session does not have a connected scene, but a snapshot of its UI does appear in the app switcher.

    These sessions from our last run are _not_ in the iPad app switcher, so this appears to be either a bug or a documentation error.
 That said, restoring state in an existing session and creating a new session may be functionally equivalent in a real app.
-This test app's "restore some random scene" button is not behavior I'd expect to see in real a real app.
+This test app's "restore some random scene" button is not behavior I'd expect to see in a real app.